 That got me to thinking.
 If Mr. Arrogance was somehow working the system in forming his team, maybe he was also the type to cheat during games.
 Specifically, I was wondering if he was benching his three stars for one entire quarter as required by the rules.
 (We played five “quarters”).
 No player was permitted to start or play in all five quarters unless there was a roster shortage.

-So, was his 28-point win over us legit or had he played all of his stars the entire time?
+So, was his 28-point win over us legit or had he played all three of his dominant players the entire time?

-The next month when our second game against his team came, I watched the scorekeeper who marked which players started each quarter and, sure ‘nuf, Mr. A started all of his stars all four quarters and was about to start them in the fifth when I brought the matter to the supervisor’s attention.
+The next month when our second game against his team came, I watched the scorekeeper who marked which players started each quarter and, sure enough, Mr. A. started all of his stars all four quarters and was about to start them in the fifth when I brought the matter to the supervisor’s attention.

 The supervisor agreed and told Mr. Arrogance his three stars had to sit out the entire quarter.
-Mr. A fumed and then turned to the fans and yelled that the City had come up with a new rule so his star players couldn’t play.
+Mr. A fumed and then turned to the fans and yelled that the City had come up with a new rule that said his best players couldn’t play.